What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 A dispute years in the making

-As far back as 1951, when William F. Buckley, Jr. penned his book “God and Man at Yale,” colleges were catching conservative criticism for diverging from traditional values.
+As far back as 1951, when William F. Buckley Jr. penned his book “God and Man at Yale,” colleges were catching conservative criticism for diverging from traditional values.
 But the relationship between GOP leaders and elite universities grew far more hostile during the past decade, as universities became more explicitly political in their messaging – often in direct opposition to Mr. Trump and his movement.

 In 2019, Mr. Trump signed an executive order that sought to condition federal grants and other funding for colleges and universities on their protection of free speech (President Joe Biden partly rescinded the directive in 2023).
 In a 2021 speech, JD Vance called universities “the enemy.”

 Notably, Mr. Trump, Vice President Vance, and Harmeet Dhillon, the assistant attorney general for civil rights, all graduated from Ivy League schools.
 GOP Rep. Elise Stefanik, whose aggressive questioning of university presidents at a 2023 congressional hearing on antisemitism helped launch the current conflagration, is a Harvard grad.

 Polling suggests the public has mixed views of the current fight.
 In a recent AP/NORC poll, 56% of U.S. adults said they disapprove of Mr. Trump’s handling of college issues; among Republicans, however, 83% expressed approval.
 At the same time, the public perception of universities overall has grown far more negative, with the percentage of Americans saying they have “a great deal of confidence” in higher education falling from nearly 60% in 2015 to just 36% in 2024, according to Gallup.
 This shift reflects rising concerns about the affordability and efficacy of a college education as well as the political climate on campuses.